VivienG-Dev/VivienGrenier_7_14022022/README.md

 ### Admin user

-There is no actual admin system in this V1 but in the database, in the users table you can already set a user as admin in the column `isAdmin`, change `0` to `1`, refresh the page and you should be able to delete/modify any post/comment and be able to go to (empty for now) an Admin page.
+There is no actual admin interface in this V1 but in the users table you can set a user as admin by changing the column `isAdmin` by `0` to `1`, refresh the page and you should be able to delete/modify any post/comment and be able to go to (empty for now) an Admin page.

 ## Learn More